-8. Children with a statement of special educational needs and Looked After children
+8. Children with an EHCP and Looked After Children

-8.1 The provision of the Fair Access will not apply to a looked after child, previously looked after child or a child with a statement of special educational needs naming the school in question.
-The placement of children is managed through a separate process.
+8.1 The provision of the Fair Access will not apply to a child with an Education, Health and Care Plan (EHCP).
+The placements of children with an EHCP are managed through a separate process by SEND.

 9. Excluded children or children at serious risk of exclusion

 9.1 Managed moves can be an effective mechanism for avoiding permanent exclusions or providing a fresh start where it has been concluded this is in the best interest of the child.
-Managed moves are agreed outside of Fair Access arrangements but will be monitored in order to retain an overview of the movement of Hard to Place/vulnerable children.
+Managed moves are agreed outside of Fair Access arrangements in line with the agreed Managed Move protocol but will be monitored in order to retain an overview of the movement of hard to place and vulnerable children.

-9.2 TBAP, through their SLA with schools, provides managed interventions to support pupils in danger of exclusion.
-The Childerley Centre offers ‘day 6’ provision and managed interventions for secondary aged pupils.
-Many pupils also benefit from a Pastoral Support Programme (PSP) which clearly sets out the needs of the pupil, corresponding details of support to be provided by the school, family and LA and offers a mechanism to monitor improvements.
+9.2 Ormiston Academies Trust, through their SLA with schools, provides managed interventions to support pupils in danger of exclusion.
+The Childerly Education Centre offers ‘day 6’ provision and managed interventions for secondary aged pupils.

-10.2 The effective operation of the Fair Access Protocol will be for the benefit of Hammersmith & Fulham’s children and will require the full cooperation of all schools in Hammersmith & Fulham.
+The effective operation of the Fair Access Protocol will be for the benefit of Hammersmith & Fulham’s children and aim to ensure equal distribution of FAP children amongst schools, as far as possible.
+To achieve this, it will require the full cooperation of all schools in Hammersmith & Fulham.

 1 The word ‘ must’, represents mandatory requirements of the Admissions Code